LONG READ: Who is Sergei Pugachev? the oligarch that accused Abramovich of buying Chelsea on Putin's orders

 The veracity of anything Pugachev says has to be taken with a large pinch of salt.
 The High Court in London was not impressed with Pugachev nor his testimony.

-“Having heard Mr Pugachev’s evidence, and read a large number of witness statements and affidavits made in the past by him or by his legal advisers on instruction, I have concluded that I cannot safely rely on any evidence he gave during the hearing,” Justice Vivienne Rose said in her ruling in February 2016 that went against Pugachev.
+“Having heard Mr Pugachev’s evidence, and read a large number of witness statements and affidavits made in the past by him or by his legal advisers on instruction, I have concluded that I cannot safely rely on any evidence he gave during the hearing,” Justice Vivien Rose said in her ruling in February 2016 that went against Pugachev.

 “It is clear that his evidence on many topics changes depending on what he perceives to be the most useful version of events at any given time.
 I have therefore approached the evidence in this case on the basis that where Mr Pugachev’s evidence conflicts with that of another witness, I prefer the evidence of that other witness.”